Certain people in our lives seem to have a way of knowing exactly how to push our buttons.

 How does that feel to you?
 How would things have been different?

 Our feelings are what drive our actions.
 And the feeling of love feels amazing.
-When we can just decide to love with no conditions, it drives us to respond in a connected way, which will get you...and your child...much better results.
+When we can just decide to love with no conditions, it drives us to respond in a connected way, which will get you...and your loved one...much better results.

 I like to keep in mind that as human beings, our worth was decided as 100% the moment we were created.
 Nothing that we do or fail to do can change that in God’s eyes.

-So why not extend love no matter what when our kids mess up?
+So why not extend love no matter what when people mess up?
 Just try it...see what happens.
 You can teach right and wrong without withholding your love.

 Secret #5: THINK OF THOSE “MOMENTS” AS